LANARS

 AnyTransition

 Have you ever wondered how does AnyTransition work?
-We highly encourage you to go through a series of articles about animation from swiftui-lab.com: Animations and specifcially Advanced Transitions to get a really deep understanding of transition and animation capabilities.
-Let us briefly go through an example of a opacity transition and then implement our shape-fade transition.
+We highly encourage you to go through a series of articles about animation from swiftui-lab.com: Animations and specifically Advanced Transitions to get a really deep understanding of transition and animation capabilities.
+Let us briefly go through an example of an opacity transition and then implement our shape-fade transition.

 ViewModifier and AnyTransition.modifier(active:idenity:) — this is literally all that stands behind the transition magic.
-SwiftUI through it's machinery identifies the view that will appear or dissapear and animates difference between two states through the given modifiers.
+SwiftUI through its machinery identifies the view that will appear or disappear and animates the difference between two states through the given modifiers.
 It is important to understand that the modifier remains applied even after view appearance, in case it's an insertion transition.

-You could notice a different animation few moments ago, but how does SwiftUI knows about what has changed?
+You could notice a different animation a few moments ago, but how does SwiftUI know about what has changed?
 This is where the second player enters the game — Animatable

 public protocol Animatable {